When companies join OATA they sign up to our Code of Conduct which covers a wide range of standards we expect them to meet. These cover:

 The ultimate aim of our code of conduct is to set high welfare standards for fish and other species and help to maintain the reputation of the industry.

-Look out for our Customer Charter at shops that are OATA members.
-This shows customers what they can expect.
+Look out for our Customer Charter and our door sticker at shops that are OATA members.
+The Charter shows customers what they can expect.

 If you believe an OATA member is not following our Code of Conduct then tell us.